General UK University applicant

-If you are applying for medical-related programmes such as Medicine, Dentistry, Pharmacy, and Physiotherapy, most schools either use MMIs or traditional panel style in their interview process.
-In MMI (Multiple Mini Interviews), your interview will be divided into several interview stations, each of which has a different interviewer assessing you on a different quality, for example your communication skills or analytical skills.
-In traditional panel interviews, you will likely meet two or three faculty members, who will ask you a number of questions about yourself and the subject you are applying for.
+If you are applying for medical-related programmes such as medicine, dentistry, pharmacy, and physiotherapy, most schools will either use an MMI (Multiple Mini Interviews) or traditional panel style in their interview process.
+In an MMI , your interview will be divided into several stations, each of which has a different interviewer assessing you on a different quality; for example, your communication skills or analytical skills.
+In traditional panel interviews, you will likely meet two or three faculty members who will ask you a number of questions about yourself and the subject you are applying for.

-Imperial College also includes interviews for some of their Engineering and Sciences programmes, and the interviews are usually in traditional panel style.
-Before the interview, make sure you do research on the subject area, especially topics areas that you have discussed in your personal statement.
+Imperial College also includes interviews for some of their engineering and science programmes, and the interviews are usually conducted in a traditional panel style.
+Before the interview, make sure you do research on the subject area, especially topics that you have discussed in your personal statement.

-Interviews usually take place from November to March, so start preparing in around August - September.
-Practice speaking your answers aloud, and try doing so in front of a mirror or with a friend.
-At Cana, our consultants are experienced in coaching interviews, and conducting mock interviews for you to get familiarised with the interview process.
+Interviews usually take place from November to March, so start preparing around August.
+Practice giving your answers aloud, and try doing so in front of a mirror or with a friend.
+At Cana, our consultants are experienced in coaching interviews and conducting mock interviews so you are familiar with the interview process.

-LNAT (Law National Aptitude test) is a test used by UK universities as part of their criteria to determine if a candidate is suitable for their Law programmes.
-While not every Law programme requires the LNAT, many of the top schools, such as Oxford, LSE, King’s College London, include the LNAT as part of their admissions process.
+LNAT is used by UK universities as part of their criteria to determine if a candidate is suitable for their law programmes.
+While not every law programme requires the LNAT, many of the top schools, such as Oxford, LSE, King’s College London, include the LNAT as part of their admissions process.

-The test takes 135 minutes and comprises two major parts: Section A, which consists of 42 multiple-choice questions, based on 12 argumentative passages; and Section B, which requires the student to write an essay on one of the three given topics.
+The test takes 135 minutes and comprises two major parts: Section A, which consists of 42 multiple-choice questions, based on 12 argumentative passages; and Section B, which requires students to write an essay on one of three given topics.
 The LNAT is not testing your knowledge of law, but rather your ability to express your views, as well as analyse, interpret, and comprehend information.

 The LNAT testing begins from September and ends in January.
 If you are applying to Oxford, you should take the test by mid October.
 Please note that you can only take the LNAT once in each academic cycle, so make sure you prepare well in advance.

-If you are interested to know more about the LNAT, please visit our LNAT page.
+If you are interested to learn more about the LNAT, please visit our LNAT page.

 Interested in Dentistry: What is the UCAT?

-UCAT (University Clinical Aptitude Test) is an admissions test used by a consortium of universities in the UK, Australian and New Zealand for their medical and dental degree programmes.
+UCAT (University Clinical Aptitude Test) is used by a consortium of universities in the UK, Australian and New Zealand for their medical and dental degree programmes.

-Apart from the portfolio, universities may ask you to complete assessment tasks upon your application.
-For example, UCL Architecture asks students to submit a task responding to a brief, which changes every year.
+Apart from the portfolio, universities may ask you to complete an assessment task based upon your application.
+For example, UCL’s Architecture BSc asks students to submit a task responding to a brief, which changes every year.